Brief Insight on Uganda’s 10 National Parks

 Expect to see; over 89 bird species and a variety of mammals such as forest elephants, duikers, black and white colobus monkeys, to mention but a few.

 It covers approximately 38 sq km making it the smallest national park Uganda has.
 It’s located in Kisoro District, Southwestern Uganda.
 The park has 3 of the eight Virunga Volcanoes; namely Mount Gahinga, Mount Sabinyo and Mount Muhabura.

 Mt Gahinga and Muhabura lie on the Uganda-Rwanda border and Mt Sabinyo on the Uganda, Rwanda and Democratic Republic of Congo borders and hence makes these dormant volcanoes international.
 It’s the second habitat of the Mountain Gorillas.

 9. Bwindi Impenetrable National Park.

-Restrictions to the number of permits helps in protecting the endangered Gorilla families, a maximum of 8 individuals is granted access to the great mountain gorillas a day.
+Restrictions to the number of permits help in protecting the endangered Gorilla families, a maximum of 8 individuals is granted access to the great mountain gorillas a day.

 10. Kibale National Park.

 Is located in the western part of Uganda.
 It covers an area of about 780 sq km.
 The park is an important tourism and safari destination due to the fact it adds a forest extension to Queen Elizabeth National Park and hence offers a wide range of mammals inhabiting in there; for example, Its popular for its the population of habituated Chimpanzees, red colobus monkeys, black and white colobus monkeys, buffalos, warthogs, duikers, bush bark and other mammals species.